What We Fund

 - With the applicant’s permission, proposals will be made available to donors with funds within the Foundation and other local funders if unmet need exists beyond the grant award.

 Applications will be accepted year-round with a rolling deadline and reviewed on a monthly basis.

 - Organizations that do not have a high potential for future stability regardless of this support.

 - Organizations that faced significant financial need prior to the COVID-19 crisis that started in March 2020.

 - Organizations that have sufficient resources to weather the crisis (significant endowments or reserves).

-Register to access our online grant portal.
+- If you do not already have a grant portal account, you will need to register here.
 Registration approval may take one to two business days to process, so keep this in mind to ensure your grant application is submitted in a timely manner.

-Want to discuss your proposal in advance?
-Schedule a virtual office appointment, Email Community Engagement Manager Carolyn Desrosiers or call 920.702.7625.
+Schedule a virtual office appointment, email Community Engagement Manager Carolyn Desrosiers or call 920.702.7625.